ethannicholas/Frost/docs/overview.md

 Strings
 -------

-Frost [strings](strings.html) are double-quoted, with support for the same backslashed escape sequences as C. (FIXME: figure out Unicode escapes).
+Frost [strings](String) are double-quoted, with support for backslashed escape sequences similar to C.

 String literals may have expressions embedded into them using the syntax `\{expression}`, e.g.:

     Console.printLine("Hello, \{firstName} \{lastName}!")

-This is called [string interpolation](stringInterpolation.html), and it has quite a few other tricks up its sleeve.
+This is called [string interpolation](stringInterpolation.md), and it has quite a few other tricks up its sleeve.

 Frost's strings are immutable, but there is a mutable variant called `MutableString`.